VRR-Production/TidyTrainers/Engine Comparison.md

 # Performance
 > Unreal
-C++ generally communicates faster with the system, but is a more complex language.
+* C++ generally communicates faster with the system, but is a more complex language.

+# Language
+> Unity
-C# is generally easier to comprehend from a developer's point of view, but might not be as quick as C++.
+* C# is generally easier to comprehend from a developer's point of view, but might not be as quick as C++.

 # Visuals
 > Unreal